architect/arc.codes.next/src/docs/en/guides/get-started/upgrade-guides.md

 - [Architect issue 973: `Improve the default behavior of get /`](https://github.com/architect/architect/issues/973)
 - [Architect issue 969: `New @http syntax: * for {proxy+}`](https://github.com/architect/architect/issues/969)

----

-## <span id=architect-6-7-maintenance>Architect 6 + 7 maintenance</span>
+### Architect 6 + 7 maintenance

-Unlike [Architect 5, which remains in LTS (long-term support)](#architect-5), Architect 6 + 7-series are not actively maintained.
+Unlike [Architect 5, which remains in LTS (long-term support)](#architect-5-lts-maintenance-schedule), Architect 6 + 7-series are not actively maintained.
 This is specifically because Architect 6 + 7 are a largely forward-compatible releases that only contain minor breaking changes that are easily remediated.

 We suggest upgrading to Architect 8 as soon as possible to take advantage of the great new features planned for 8.x.

 ---

-## <span id=architect-6-to-7>Architect 6 &rarr; 7</span>
+## Architect 6 &rarr; 7

 ### Overview